-21 From the Appel et al (2001) research it appears that with increasing temperatures above 130°C in pure lipid environment, PrP monomers disappear and dimers (60KD), tetramers (120KD) and octomers (240KD) are formed.
+20 From the Appel et al (2001) research it appears that with increasing temperatures above 130°C in pure lipid environment, PrP monomers disappear and dimers (60KD), tetramers (120KD) and octomers (240KD) are formed.
 The question needs to be addressed as to whether these polymers are still infectious and whether they can be absorbed via the enterocytes and/or taken up by Peyer patches.

-22 This is also what occurs with conventional micro-organisms (e.g., bacterial spores) (Sendhaj, 1997; Sendhaj and Loncin, 1977).
+21 This is also what occurs with conventional micro-organisms (e.g., bacterial spores) (Sendhaj, 1997; Sendhaj and Loncin, 1977).

-23 The precise nature of the unconventional agents that cause transmissible degenerative encephalopathies (TDEs) such as bovine spongiform encephalopathy (BSE) and Creutzfeldt-Jakob disease (CJD) in humans has still to be established.
+22 The precise nature of the unconventional agents that cause transmissible degenerative encephalopathies (TDEs) such as bovine spongiform encephalopathy (BSE) and Creutzfeldt-Jakob disease (CJD) in humans has still to be established.
 Nevertheless, it is widely agreed that a physically (but not chemically) altered form of the normal PrP protein in the host is at least a component of the infectious moiety.
 The normal form of the PrP protein is often referred to as PrP^{sen} in recognition of its relative sensitivity to degradation by proteolytic enzymes.
 In contrast, the disease-specific form is described as PrP^{res} because of its relative resistance to degradation by proteolytic enzymes.
 Because it is relatively resistant to proteolytic digestion, PrP^{res} forms pathological accumulations in the brains of affected individuals to varying degrees.
 The presence of PrP^{res} in brain-tissue can be confirmed by subjecting the brain-tissue to a detergent process and then examining it under the electron microscope.
-This reveals fibrillar structures composed of PrP^{res} that are referred to as scrapie-associated fibrils (SAF) and are diagnostic for TSEs.
-However, it is important to note that SAF are not always actually present as such in infected brain-tissue but can result from the detergent process used to prepare samples for electron microscopy.
+This reveals fibrillar structures composed of PrPres that are referred to as scrapie-associated fibrils (SAF) and are diagnostic for TSEs.
+However, it is important to note that SAF are not always actually present as such in infected braintissue but can result from the detergent process used to prepare samples for electron microscopy.
+However it is noted that Somerville et al (1988), following research in rodents, concluded that SAF are not detergent-induced artefacts but most probably assemble in vivo.
+In contrast, discrete amyloid plaques can be found in some individuals, and these contain SAF.

-aggregated form of PrP^{res} used in these studies represents an artificially high degree of challenge compared with the infected brain-tissue that would be used in studies of this nature.
+high degree of challenge compared with the infected brain-tissue that would be used in studies of this nature.